philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 For mobiles operating systems, a True IPv6-only environment is needed.

 In both cases, it has to be ensured that there is no way to access IPv4-only resources.
-In particular, fallback to NAT64 must be prevented by making sure DNS resolution does not perform DNS64 address synthesis {{?RFC6147}}
+In particular, fallback to NAT64 must be prevented by disabling CLAT {{CLAT}}, making sure DNS resolution does not perform DNS64 address synthesis {{?RFC6147}}
-and the well-known NAT64 prefix {{?RFC6052}} is blocked for these clients.
+and blocking the well-known NAT64 prefix {{?RFC6052}} for these clients.
+In addition, VPN services including privacy services like {{iCloud-Private-Relay}} need to be disabled as they can provide connectivity towards the IPv4 Internet.

 A note on the applicability of disabling IPv4:
 Before disabling IPv4 make sure the environment supports IPv6-only operation.